+ notes on Harry Kaklikian, W4ACN, Silent Key

 Harry joined QCWA in 1964 and was one of its more active members.
 He is probably best remembered as the fellow who talked the management at HRO and EEB out of some very fine door prizes for the annual QCWA Christmas parties.

-He received QCWA's Golden Anniversary award in 1988 and a 55 year endorsement five years later.
+He received QCWA's Anniversary Award in 1988 and a 55 year endorsement five years later.
 He also was a member of QCWA's Century Club, and he received its 50 year continuous license award in 1988.